 Are you not yet sure which device to play Fortnite on?
 Read more on devices »

-Now if you are someone who is new to Fortnite and needs help in surviving the competitive game the following tips are great for beginners.
+Now if you are someone who is new to Fortnite and needs help surviving the competitive game the following tips are great for beginners.

 5 Fortnite beginner tips for solo players

-- You can’t take the things you pick up on Spawn Island with you
+1. You can’t take the things you pick up on Spawn Island with you

 Treat Spawn Island as a practice area for how to play Fortnite, although you’ll probably only be there for a minute at most while the game fills up with 100 players.
 You can shoot anyone in the vicinity but the guns won’t do any damage.

 The Battle Bus’ horn will honk as soon as you’re able to drop from it onto the map below, but resist the urge to join the crowd of players who leap from it ASAP.
 Instead wait until there are about 3 seconds to go before the Battle Bus reaches the end of its flight path, and then leap out.

 Aim towards a house or structure when you’re gliding as there’s a high chance of a chest being inside it, or at the very least some basic loot.

-- Drink small shield potions before glugging a large one
+3. Drink small shield potions before glugging a large one

-Once you have 50 or higher shield you can’t consume any more small bottles, so make sure to drink them first so you don’t have them burning up a slot in your inventory.
+Once you have 50 or higher shields you can’t consume any more small bottles, so make sure to drink them first so you don’t have them burning up a slot in your inventory.
 Y

-- Assault rifles or SMGs are good beginner weapons
+4. Assault rifles or SMGs are good beginner weapons

 As a general rule, stick to assault rifles or SMGs when you’re first figuring out how to play Fortnite.
-Sniper rifles are useless under 75 meters, so although you’ll want to keep one handy do not use it in close quarters combat unless you absolutely have to.
+Sniper rifles are useless under 75 meters, so although you’ll want to keep one handy do not use it in close-quarters combat unless you absolutely have to.

-- Pay attention to the rarity scale
+5. Pay attention to the rarity scale

 Grey guns are the most common, with green, blue, purple, and gold being the ascending order of rarity.
 Gold guns like the RPG and SCAR assault rifle are incredibly powerful, so don’t pass them up if you see them lying around.